gridai/grid-docs/docs/features/runs/1_Creating Runs/1_Basic Runs/3_sweep-syntax.md

 ## Skipping Parameter Evaluation

-Grid's syntax for scheduling multiple experiments with combinations of arguments (ie. Grid Search or Random Search) sometimes might confilict with the expected script arguments.
+Grid's syntax for scheduling multiple experiments with combinations of arguments (ie. Grid Search or Random Search) sometimes might conflict with the expected script arguments.
 That's when you can use `none` strategy for parameter evaluation.

 ```text